 Here’s a few of my tips and tricks:

 Meet in person as soon as possible.
 Whatever you do, avoid sending messages back and forth for too long.
 This goes for whether you’re looking for just a hookup or a longer term dating situation.
 I know it’s easier if you have social anxiety to keep the computer screen between you and the other person as long as possible, but it’s just not a good idea.
 You end up creating an unrealistic idea of who that person in your head, which rarely matches the person in real life.
 I have had really amazing online conversations with people, who I was then really excited to meet, only to not mesh with them at all in real life.
-The sooner you meet face-to-face, the better.
 It’s worth skipping the deliberation process to get to the full and real personality of the person.
+But you should keep safety at the forefront of your mindl.
+For that reason, it’s advisable to conduct a digital person search ahead of the in-person meeting so that you have as much information as possible.

 Plan your first date around an activity you enjoy.
 No matter what, you will have fun.
 If the activity is a little off the beaten path, all the better.
 Choosing an activity with some universal appeal but also some personal significance will reveal something about you and give you a gauge of the other person based on how they react.
 My go-to for awhile was Drag Queen Bingo.
 It was fun and engrossing, but still allowed for one-on-one conversation and some degree of intimacy.
 It also illustrated I was comfortable in and around the queer community, which is a huge part of my life.